Hyper Japan

 HYPER JAPAN is the largest exhibition celebrating Japanese culture to be held in the UK.
-Organized by Cross Media Ltd., it was first held in London 2010 and since 2014 has taken place twice a year, in July and November.
+Organized by Cross Media Ltd., it was first held in London 2010, and since 2014, has taken place twice a year, in July and November.
 It takes place in Olympia, London.

 Overview

 Centred on Japanese cuisine and popular culture such as gaming, manga, anime and music, the event introduces a wide range of Japanese culture, encompassing technology, fashion, traditional crafts.
 The venue is divided into three main areas; the stage area, the exhibition area and the experience area.
 The summer and winter events have different themes.
 The theme of the summer event is a festival of popular culture, while the winter event is a shopping and merchandising event centred around Christmas shopping.

-HYPER JAPAN was developed in 2010, the brainchild of Cross Media Ltd.’s President and Representative Director Mr. Kazuhiro Marumo, as a fusion of Japanese cuisine, which is increasingly popular in the UK, and Japanese pop culture, which was already booming across Europe.
-In this sense it is different from the many pop culture events that are currently held around the world by local fan communities.
+HYPER JAPAN was developed in 2010, the brainchild of Cross Media Ltd.'s President and Representative Director Mr. Kazuhiro Marumo, as a fusion of Japanese cuisine, which is increasingly popular in the UK, and Japanese pop culture, which was already booming across Europe.
+In this sense, it is different from the many pop culture events that are currently held around the world by local fan communities.

 History

 From the first event in 2010 to the fifth event in 2013, HYPER JAPAN was staged irregularly, roughly once every nine months.
 Since 2014, it has been held twice a year, with a summer event in July and a Christmas event in winter.
-Since 2015, the summer event has taken place the week after the Japan Expo in Paris, and the Christmas event is the last weekend in November, which coincides with Black Friday.
+Since 2015, the summer event has taken place the week after the Japan Expo in Paris, and the Christmas event is held during the last weekend in November, which coincides with Black Friday.